WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 -   ~AWS Lambda service deploys a fleet of _pollers_ that read from your queue.
 The **initial pollers concurrency is 5 and then increases by 60 based on the number of messages in the queue**~

     -   This is no longer true.
-Now the **scalling is much more flexible at 300 concurrent executions in 1**.
+Now the **scaling is much more flexible at 300 concurrent executions in 1**.
 [See the blog post here](https://aws.amazon.com/blogs/compute/introducing-faster-polling-scale-up-for-aws-lambda-functions-configured-with-amazon-sqs/).

--   The AWS Lambda service (in reallity the ESM) **uses long polling for the integration**.
+-   The AWS Lambda service (in reality, the ESM) **uses long polling for the integration**.
 This makes sense as it would be ineficient to use anything else but long polling.
 See [this documentation section](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-scaling).

 -   What is interesting is that the API and the _pollers_ are deployed on AWS Lambda.
 This insight was shared in "Amazon builders’ library: Operational excellence at Amazon" re:Invent 2021 talk.